Zero Milestone - Washington, DC

 Securing the Permanent Milestone

 Even before the second convoy had left for its cross-country trip on the Bankhead Highway, Dr. Johnson had secured approval for the permanent Zero Milestone.
-He had draft a bill authorizing the permanent marker.
+He had drafted a bill authorizing the permanent marker.
 With the endorsement of Secretary Baker, the U.S. Bureau of Public Roads, the American Automobile Association (AAA), the National Automobile Chamber of Commerce, and other organizations, Congressman Kahn introduced the bill on January 5, 1920.

 H. J. Res.
 270, which was approved on June 5, 1920, authorized the Secretary of War to erect a Zero Milestone, the design to be approved by the Commission of Fine Arts and installed at no expense to the government.
 At the Secretary's request, Dr. Johnson took charge of the details.
 He hired Horace W. Peaslee, a Washington architect, to design the Zero Milestone and supervise its construction.
 Dr. Johnson also raised funds.
 The principal contributors, according to Dr. Johnson, were: